supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L05_Implementing_GitHub_Actions_for_CI_CD.md

 In this task, you will create an empty public GitHub repository and import the existing [eShopOnWeb](https://github.com/MicrosoftLearning/eShopOnWeb) repository.

-1. From the lab computer, start a web browser, navigate to the [GitHub website](https://github.com/), sign in using your account and click on **New** to create new repository.
+1. From the lab computer, start a web browser, navigate to the [GitHub website](https://github.com/), sign in using your account, and click on **New** to create a new repository.

     ![Create Repository](images/github-new.png)

 1. On the **Create a new repository** page, click on **Import a repository** link (below the page title).

-    > NOTE: you can also open the import website directly at https://github.com/new/import
+    > NOTE: you can also open the import website directly at <https://github.com/new/import>

 1. On the **Import your project to GitHub** page: